Pros

 Wells Fargo business banking offers a range of services aimed at different types of businesses, from startups and sole proprietorships to corporations and partnerships.
 With three business checking accounts to choose from, Wells Fargo business banking customers can pick the account that matches their needs, with a monthly fee they can either afford or avoid by maintaining the required account balances.

-However, these accounts all come with transaction limits and unfortunately, there’s a huge lack of rewards and perks when it comes to Wells Fargo business banking.
-Pair that with above-average fees and numerous complaints, and Wells Fargo only scores a 3.4/5 star rating from us.
+However, these accounts all come with transaction limits, and unfortunately, there’s a huge lack of rewards and perks when it comes to Wells Fargo business banking.
+Other drawbacks worth noting are above-average fees and numerous complaints.

 If having a traditional business bank account with physical branch access and many business service options is important to you, you may still want to consider a Wells Fargo account.
 But, for most businesses, we have a hard time recommending Wells Fargo when you can get much better rewards and fees with other online business bank accounts.